Wilson loops in Ising lattice gauge theory: Discrete exterior calculus

 A cube $B$ in $\zz^n$ is a set of the form

-where the $a_i$'s and $b_i$'s are integers, and there is a positive integer $c$ such that $b_i-a_i=c$ for each $i$.
+where the $a_i$'s and $b_i$'s are integers, such that $b_i-a_i$ is the same for each $i$.
 We will say that a $k$-cell $c$ is in $B$ if all the vertices of $c$ belong to~$B$.
 We will say that a $k$-cell $c$ of $\zz^n$ belongs to the boundary of $B$ if every vertex of $c$ is a boundary vertex of $B$ and that $c$ is outside $B$ if at least one vertex of $c$ is outside $B$.
 If $c$ is in $B$ but not on the boundary of $B$, we will say that $c$ is an internal $k$-cell of $B$.